Hon. Michael Gunner,

 Power and Water Infrastructure Projects

-Power and Water Corporation’s Chief Executive Officer, Michael Thomson, will discuss updates to the Territory’s major water and power infrastructure projects.
-Major projects include electricity distribution, remote major projects, water supply and sewerage services.
+Power and Water Corporation’s Chief Executive Officer, Michael Thomson, will discuss the Territory’s major water and power infrastructure projects and their updates.
+These include electricity distribution, remote major projects, water supply and sewerage services.

 Developments Make Darwin Ready for Growth

-Dr Graeme Suckling will be discussing the importance of the development industry to Darwin's economy by analysing information from major developers on the dollar contribution of their projects to the local economy.
-His presentation will address the critical importance of the development industry in providing a range of housing options including affordable housing products for employees in other industries who need to be accommodated in Darwin.
+Dr Graeme Suckling will be discussing the importance of the development industry to Darwin's economy.
+Dr Suckling will analyse information from major developers on the dollar contribution of their projects to the local economy.
+His presentation will address the critical importance of the industry in providing a range of housing options, including affordable housing products for employees in varying industries who need to be accommodated in Darwin.

 Dr Graeme Suckling,